KonstiDE/DSMCreation/readme.md

 - Step 3: Executing scripts\
 There are a couple of scripts needed to manipulate the dataset to get it ready for the neural network which takes the data in.
-At first configure the `dataset_helper.py` in `dataset → helper → helper.py`.
+Please execute every script from the base directory where your `dataset` and `network` folder is located.
+At first configure the `dataset_helper.py` in
+  `dataset → helper → helper.py`.
 The variables descriptions are commented in the file itself.
  Next, execute the walkdom script in `dataset → walkdom.py`.
 It's going to cut the ndsm tiles into smaller pieces and transforms the coordinate system to the one that sentinel data uses.
 After that, execute the `matching.py` script in